top of page

 Search

-• Writer's pictureKenny Lamb
+Writer's pictureKenny Lamb

 The Mystical Side Of Songwriting

 Words are profound, incredible tools.
 But words in themselves are limiting.
-This leads us to the mystical side of songwriting.
-Whether the theme is about a person, a place, an emotion or a concept, these experiences are much bigger than words.
+Whether the theme of a song is about a person, a place, an emotion, or a concept, these experiences are much bigger than words.
 Words are just shadows of the true thing – they are meant to lead us towards the real experience of something.
 When we write from this place, we open up a universe of possibilities in how to take the listener to the heart of the experience.
-It is mysterious how words, when strung together in certain rhythms and sequence, and used in varying context, can take us to such deep and unexpected places in our consciousness.
-Once you allow the words to take you on their collective ride, there is no telling where you’ll be swept off to.
-Songwriting is very connected to this idea.
-When it feels like the lyric and melody are both breathing the same air, and the words and music sound so naturally intertwined, that is when a listener experiences something that transcends.
+It is mysterious how words, when strung together in certain rhythms, sequence, and melody, can take us to such deep and unexpected places in our consciousness.
+This is the mystical side of music and songwriting.
+Once the dynamic chemistry of a song takes you on its ride, there is no telling where you’ll be swept off to.
+When we listen to timeless songs, it feels like the lyric and melody are both breathing the same air.
+This is when we experience something in music that transcends.
 It is bigger than a song or even music itself; it is a world of its own.
-There are some great lines in John Lennon’s “Imagine”, but it is the overall feeling in the song that takes us to a place of wonder.
-It’s not the tools used or the artist’s palette, but the energy, intent, and feeling that it conveys as a whole.
-It has been said that Van Gogh didn’t paint what he saw in the sky when he painted “Starry Night”, he painted what he felt.
-This is equally true for great songs.
-For the listener to experience this, so must we as songwriters in the creative process.
-I believe this is something that can be practiced and developed.
-When the words come to us from the feeling itself, rather than using words to create the feeling, then we are on the right path.
-These are meditative places of quiet mind and intuitive thought.
-They are creative flows that are sometimes abstract, sometimes away from the center of the target, but always true in their relationship to the song.
+There are some great lyrics in John Lennon’s “Imagine”, but it is the feeling in the song that takes us to a place of wonder.

 bottom of page